-Following the Australian Broadcasting Corporation (ABC) documentary: “EXPOSED: The Case of Keli Lane” in 2018, there has been renewed interest and attention has been drawn to Keli Lane’s case.
-Exposed raised questions and doubts about Lane’s guilt and whether she received a fair trial.
+Following the release of the Australian Broadcasting Corporation (ABC) documentary: “EXPOSED: The Case of Keli Lane” in 2018, there has been renewed interest and attention drawn to Keli Lane’s case.
+EXPOSED raised questions and doubts about Lane’s guilt, the police investigation and whether she received a fair trial.

-This case note provides a review of both the Trial and Court of Appeal judgments and will demonstrate that even in high profile cases that attract intense media scrutiny, the principles that underpin the rule of law are still evident.
-This case note is in addition to the Keli Lane Rule of Law Mash-up.
+This case note provides a review of both the Trial and Court of Appeal judgments and will demonstrate that even in high profile cases that attract intense media scrutiny, the principles that underpin the rule of law remain essential to uphold.

 Facts of the case

-Keli Lane was convicted by a jury of one count of murder and three of false swearing (this is making false statements under oath) on 13 December 2010.
-It was the Crown’s case that on or about 14 September 1996, Keli Lane murdered her then 2-day-old daughter Tegan Lane.
+Keli Lane (‘Lane’) was convicted by a jury of one count of murder and three counts of false swearing (i.e. making false statements under oath) on 13 December 2010.
+It was the Crown’s case that on or about 14 September 1996, Keli Lane murdered her then two day old daughter Tegan Lane.

-Tegan Lane’s disappearance was only discovered years later when a social worker discovered that Tegan’s birth had never been registered.
+Tegan’s disappearance was discovered years later when a social worker discovered that her birth had never been registered.
 This set off a chain reaction with Police commencing an investigation and a Coronial Inquest into Tegan’s disappearance.
-The investigation resulted with Lane being charged with Tegan’s murder.
+The investigation resulted in Lane being charged with Tegan’s murder.
 After a six-month jury trial, Lane was convicted and sentenced to 18 years imprisonment.

 The Crown’s case was entirely circumstantial, as Tegan’s body was never found, raising questions about intent and what might have happened to Tegan.

 At first instance, the case was heard in the Supreme Court of New South Wales before Justice Whealy and a Jury.
 The trial commenced on 9 August 2010 and concluded on 13 December 2010.
-The Jury returned a unanimous verdict of guilty for the false swearing charges and a majority verdict of guilty for charge of murder.
+The Jury returned unanimous verdicts of guilty on each of the false swearing charges and a majority verdict of guilty for the charge of murder.

 Lane applied for bail pending the outcome of her Appeal.
-This application was refused on 28 February 2013.
-Bail was refused as Lane was not able to satisfy section 30AA of the Bail Act 1978 (NSW), which required Lane to establish that a special or exception circumstance exist justifying the grant of bail.
+This application was refused on 28 February 2013, as Lane was not able to satisfy section 30AA of the Bail Act 1978 (NSW), which required Lane to establish that special or exceptional circumstances existed which would justify the grant of bail.

-Lane’s appeal was heard before Court of Criminal Appeal Justices Bathurst, Simpson and Adamson on 23 July 2013.
-Their Honour’s decision to dismissed the Appeal.
+Lane’s appeal was heard before the Court of Criminal Appeal (Bathurst CJ, Simpson and Adamson JJ) on 23 July 2013.
+Their Honours dismissed her Appeal.

 1. The Presumption of Innocence and the Burden of Proof

-One of the major issues that the Lane case raises is whether, given that the Crown’s case was entirely circumstantial, the Crown met its responsibility to prove beyond a reasonable doubt that Lane murdered her daughter Tegan.
+One of the major issues that the Lane case raises is whether, given that the Crown’s case was entirely circumstantial, the Crown met its responsibility to prove beyond reasonable doubt that Lane murdered baby Tegan.

 2. The Role of the Jury and the Judge.

-- Make a determination based on that evidence as to whether the prosecution has proved the charges beyond a reasonable doubt
+- To make a determinationbased on that evidence as to whether the prosecution has proved the elements of the charge/s beyond reasonable doubt

 - To explain to the jury the relevant law (without excursions into interesting but inapplicable legal principles);